English – French – Japanese – Spanish – Chinese

 (To read about these three dreams in greater detail, click on this link.)

 Some time later, the Lord sent an elderly man, George Lynn, to testify to me, and to teach me from the Scriptures, both Old and New Testaments.
 He was quite knowledgeable in the Bible.
 For some days, learning that I was Catholic, he was trying to tell me of how corrupt the Roman Catholic Church was.
 He related some of the gross and indecent sins prevalent in her.
 However, all he succeeded in doing was to make me angry.

-is the gift of God: Not of works, lest any man should boast” (Ephesians 2:8-9
+“For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast” (Ephesians 2:8-9 KJV).

-And: “For all have sinned, and come short of the glory of God” (Romans 3:23
+And: “For all have sinned, and come short of the glory of God” (Romans 3:23 KJV).